 Non Religious Wedding Readings

 With the increase in popularity of non religious weddings and the approval of a large number of secular spaces for use as wedding venues in Scotland, many couples are looking for non-religious readings to use in their wedding ceremony.
-Wedding celebrants will have a large selection of these for you to use but you can add a very personal touch to the day by finding your own.
+Scottish wedding celebrants will have a large selection of these for you to use but you can add a very personal touch to the day by finding your own.

 In our list, you will find passages from poetry, music, literature as well as film and television.
 You can use these or use them as inspiration to write your own.
 Most importantly, make your wedding readings relevant to you as a couple and personal.
 Let your guests identify you in the passage and there will not be a dry eye in the house.